coleifer/peewee/docs/peewee/database.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-To obtain a reference to the underlying DB-API 2.0 connection, use the :py:meth:`Database.connection` method.
+To obtain a reference to the underlying DB-API 2.0 connection, use the :meth:`Database.connection` method.
 This method will return the currently-open connection object, if one exists, otherwise it will open a new connection.